|

 not surrender him to the desires of his foes.
 Psalm 41:1-2

-was frolicking on the floor, playing with my two year old
+the floor, playing with my two year old daughter.
+Suddenly we heard an unusual

-was ramming his small blue Ford pickup truck into the giant shade
+his small blue Ford pickup truck into the giant shade tree outside

-I watched him repeatedly smash the base of the gnarly old
+watched him repeatedly smash the base of the gnarly old oak, and

-myself that the exasperated driver must be just having a bad day,
+that the exasperated driver must be just having a bad day, and

 realized he planned to continue this nonsense.
 I asked God to protect me